 - It is also possible that the SDK is not triggered right after the first launch, but at a later stage, for example, after performing some in-app action, such as downloading additional content.

-Another aspect that can cause discrepancies between the official app stores platforms and the Attribution Platforms is the difference between accounts and devices.
+Another aspect that can cause discrepancies between the stores platforms and the Attribution Platforms is the difference between accounts and devices.
 That is, in iTunes Connect and Google Play Console, the installs are counted according to the user ID, while in the Attribution Platforms they are counted according to the device ID.

 Here is an example: